| Background on the school project at Thit-Htaunk-Kkun Village The village is very poor compared to its nearby villages since most of

 Number of students enrolled 70

-1. Improved standard of education of the children in the project area.
+Outcome (Expected Effects of the Project)1.
+Improved standard of education of the children in the project area.

 2. Facilitated with necessary proper School Furniture and Equipment.